-National Polar Bear Day, also known as International Polar Bear Day. focuses efforts on February 27th to learn more about the polar bear and conservation efforts where the polar bear is concerned.
+National Polar Bear Day, also known as International Polar Bear Day, focuses our attention on conservation efforts and learning more about the fabulous polar bear on February 27th.

 Polar bears can reach a height of 9 ft tall and a weight of 1400 pounds.
-They have large front paws, which are slightly webbed, that are used to paddle as they swim.
-As they are powerful swimmers, some polar bears have been seen swimming hundreds of miles from land.
+They use their large, slightly webbed front paws to paddle as they swim.
+As they are powerful swimmers, some polar bears swim hundreds of miles from land.
 However, some of the distance may have been covered by floating on sheets of ice.

-The polar bears have a warming layer of fat which is covered by their thick coat of insulating fur which helps them live in the colder environments.
+The polar bears have a warming layer of fat covered by their thick coat of insulating fur, which helps them live in colder environments.

 Some organizations use this day to raise awareness of the declining number of polar bears worldwide.
-It is believed by many that these beautiful creatures are threatened due to global warming and the consequential loss of their natural habitat.
+Many believe global warming and the consequential loss of their natural habitat threaten these beautiful creatures.
 Groups around the world gather together to find ways to make a difference and spread information to others.

 HOW TO OBSERVE #NationalPolarBearDay

 Learn more about the polar bear, its environment, and how it lives.
 You can do this by reading more about the polar bear or watching documentaries.